publicscience/argos.cloud/README.md

 If you hit a snag while generating the image, you may want to clean things up.
 This command will do that for you by removing the image instance (if it still exists) and the image itself (if it still exists).
-Normally, commissioning will automatically clean things before it gets going, but sometimes you have to be explicit.

 ---